-OS_CallISR() should be used as entry function in an embOS interrupt handler, when the corresponding interrupt should not be interrupted by another embOS interrupt.
-OS_CallISR() sets the interrupt priority of the CPU to the user definable "fast" interrupt priority level, thus locking any other embOS interrupt, Fast interrupts are not disabled.
+os_CallISR() should be used as entry function in an embOS interrupt handler, when the corresponding interrupt should not be interrupted by another embOS interrupt.
+OS_CallISR() sets the interrupt priority of the CPU to the user definable "Zero latency" interrupt priority level, thus locking any other embOS interrupt, High priority interrupts are not disabled.